Madrid or Seville: Which Spanish City to Visit?

 Deciding between Seville or Madrid can be a difficult quandary, especially when you consider all that both cities have to offer.
 However, if you weigh the pros and cons of each city compared to your travel preferences, you should be able to make the best decision for you.

-Are you trying to choose between visiting Madrid or Seville?
-Have you been to either city?
+Are you trying to choose between these two Spanish cities?
+Have any questions?
 Let us know in the comments!

 Like It?
 Pin It!